IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 ```
 stepzen import curl "<REPLACE-WITH-GETACCOUNTS-URL>"
 ```

-Replace **\<REPLACE-WITH-GETACCOUNTS-URL\>** with the URL: ``http://ace-salesforce-account-api-http-cp4i-ace.apps.65d8d6e029e233001119dc56.cloud.techzone.ibm.com/sf-account-api/v1/getAccounts``.
+Replace **\<REPLACE-WITH-GETACCOUNTS-URL\>** with the value for the *getAccounts* endpoint provided by the instructor within the parameters file.
 This is the REST endpoint of the existing Salesforce service.

 ![](images/stepzen-import-getaccounts.png)